Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

    !!! note
         The build process may take some time.
 You can track progress in the **Build Details** pane.
 Once complete, the build status changes to **Success**.

-### Step 6.4: Configure and Deploy the Web Application
+### Step 6.4: Configure and deploy the web application

 1. In the left navigation menu, click **Deploy**.
 2. In the **Set Up** card, click **Configure and Deploy**.